i'Lab

 Sakyo-ku, Kyoto 606-8501, Japan

-Current Positions and Affiliations
+Current Position and Affiliations

 Institute for Liberal Arts and Sciences, Kyoto University

-Associate Professor, Department of Language Education Research and Development (LERD),
+Associate Professor, Department of Linguistic Sciences,

 Graduate School of Human and Environmental Studies, Kyoto University